 Deteriorating Healthcare services

+According to the recommendations of the World Health Organization, Delhi should have the bed-population ratio of 5/1000.
+However, the bed-population ratio in Delhi is half of the prescribed level and the condition does not seem to be improving even at present.
 The mobile health scheme was launched to provide the basic health care services to residents at their door steps, especially to Jhuggi Jhopri clusters.
 However, the entire medical team responsible for these services was diverted to other places for which no financial sanctions were issued by the government of Delhi.
-This frequent diversion of vans not only resulted in the diversion(siphoning?) of funds but also deprived the underprivileged citizens their rights over the basic medical services.
+This frequent diversion of vans not only resulted in the diversion or siphoning of funds but also deprived the underprivileged citizens their rights over the basic medical services.

-Not much effort has been put in to increase the number of hospitals, PHC etc. In fact there is decline in the number of maternity, sub-centres and special clinics which nothing but depicts the failure of the government to cater to the increasing health demand of citizens of Delhi.
+Not much effort has been put in to increase the number of hospitals, PHC etc. In fact, there is a decline in the number of maternity, sub-centres and special clinics which nothing but depicts the failure of the government to cater to the increasing health demand of citizens of Delhi.
 The land at various places was allotted between 1997 and 2008 for construction of 10 hospitals with proposed bed capacity ranging from 60 to 700.
 An amount of Rs.
 13.13 crore has been spent on account of purchase of land and construction of boundary walls.
-However the records available with DHS revealed that no construction work had started on any of the sites till august 2012.
+However, the records available with DHS revealed that no construction work had started on any of the sites till August 2012.
 Consequently while funds of Rs.
 13.13 crores remained blocked, the people of Delhi are deprived of intended health services.

 The emergency department is required to render comprehensive services from elementary first aid and general outpatient services to sophisticated management of surgical and medical emergencies and full scale trauma care.
 The CAG visit to casualty / emergency department revealed that adequate facilities like beds, equipment, patient trolleys, ceiling fans, light and ACs did not exist in these departments.
 In DDU hospitals, the emergency wards had a bed capacity of 50 which would mean availability of 18250 beds a day during a year.
 But during the year 2009-11, the patients admitted ranged from 33920 to 44622 leading the average bed occupancy of 215%.
 In simple language, this means that 2 or 3 patients had to accommodate on a single bed.